 - Edible gardens: While you’re busy prepping your landscape for the wildlife you want to attract, don’t forget about you and your family!
 Edible gardens are a great way to encourage healthy eating, learn about the process of growing and harvesting food, and honestly, it’s just a delicious hobby to have.
 Looking for things that grow well here in Kansas?
 Try planting blackberries, raspberries, and chokeberries!

 Confidence in Pushing Seasonal Boundaries: Contrary to popular opinion, your landscape doesn’t have to dwindle just because the seasons change!
 Utilizing a wide variety of plants and trees can bring seasonal layers of color, textures, and highlights that can go a long way in making your landscape attractive year-round.
 Furthermore, seasonal interest isn’t only created by living things.
 Adding hardscape elements such as boulders, rock mulch, and thoughtfully-designed patios or walkways can also provide desirable textures.
 The trick is finding the right balance for your home and property!

 Your Vision is What Matters Most!

-No matter what is trending in garden design, your vision of your ideal landscape is all that really matters.
+No matter what is trending in landscape and garden design, your vision of your ideal landscape is all that really matters.
 Whether you’re dreaming of a rustic, natural landscape or a manicured one, your outdoor space is a sanctuary for you and your family.

 Topeka Landscape has been providing high-quality landscape and maintenance solutions for Topeka and the surrounding areas since 1994.
-Our experienced, well-balanced team can design, build, and maintain the landscape that suites your style and budget.
+Our experienced, well-balanced team can design, build, and maintain the landscape that suits your style and budget.
 Our motto is, and always be: If you can imagine it, we can create it.